leduoyang/Stock_market_prediction/README.md

-# predict_buy_sell_stocks
+# Stock_market_prediction
-Use Technical indicators to train a  Random Forest model for predicting buy and sell action on stocks
+Use technical indicators to train a Random Forest model for predicting stock market

 ## prerequisite
 * pandas